 35. Don’t pack too many stops into your driving day.
 When looking at a map, distances between points may seem short, but driving in Italy can take quite a while due to small and/or winding roads.
 You may also get stuck behind a slower driver (or a tractor!) on smaller country roads.

-36. Don’t enter active ZTL (zona traffic limitato – limited traffic zones)!
+36. Don’t enter active ZTL (zona traffic limitato – limited traffic zone)!
 You will receive a fine, often months after you’ve returned home.
-You are allowed to enter the ZTL if the lights are green.
+You are allowed to enter the ZTL if the lights are green or it says ‘non attivo‘ or ‘aperto‘ (‘not active’ or ‘open’).
 They are often open on Sundays.
+Read more about ZTLs in Italy.

 37. Look out for red light cameras in towns and cities.
 They are not marked, but they will photograph your vehicle and issue a fine if you run a red light.